Andy-J-marshall/stanningley-bowls/README.md

 Update team info in all components:
 - lots of hardcoded references and variable names called "Monday", "Tuesday", "Thursday", "Saturday" #TODO would be good to minimise these
+- Add/remove teams if there are more/fewer teams than Stanningley in `playerRecords` component
+- Add/remove teams if there are more/fewer teams than Stanningley in `players` component
+- Add/remove teams if there are more/fewer teams than Stanningley in `teamStats` component
+- Add/remove teams if there are more/fewer teams than Stanningley in `teamInfo` component
+- Add/remove teams if there are more/fewer teams than Stanningley in `teamTabs` component